(Full time / Part time) 2021 start

 Learning and teaching

 Postgraduate study involves a range of teaching methods, supported by independent learning.
-In addition to the traditional lecture and seminar formats, you’ll experience a blend of workshops, computer exercises, practical sessions, directed reading, reflective journal, student-led discussions, fieldwork and tutorials.
+You'll learn through a variety of teaching methods such as lectures, seminars, workshops, computer exercises, practical sessions, directed reading, reflective journal, peer review, presentations, discussions, fieldwork and tutorials.
+You’ll also learn through independent study, allowing you to develop critical problem-solving and research skills that are relevant to a career in transport.

 Assessment